|||

 Register

-All materials and tools are provided, and no prior experience is required.
-By the end of the workshop, you will leave with creative charms and a solid understanding of soft soldering techniques.
-Any class payments above the suggested class fee (Take a Class/Give a Class, Help a Neighbor, Sponsor Materials) are tax deductible and will be acknowledged via email for tax purposes
+No prior experience is required, just curiosity and a willingness to experiment.
+All levels are welcome, and materials will be provided.
+Any class payments above the suggested class fee (Take a Class/Give a Class, Help a Neighbor, Sponsor Materials) are tax deductible and will be acknowledged via email for tax purposes.

 6 to 8 PM